Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your calf muscles are at especially high risk for tears because of their location between two joints — the ankle and the knee.
+Your calf muscles are at especially high risk for tears because of their location between two joints — your ankle and your knee.
 These muscles also have very tight muscle fibers, making them prone to overstretching injuries.
+If you develop severe or sudden calf pain, contact your healthcare provider.
+They can evaluate your injury and determine appropriate treatment.

 Symptoms and Causes